 """

-and their reciprocals, and returns the updated root estimate.
+other roots and their reciprocals, returns the updated value.

-:param i: Index of the root being processed
+:param i: Index of the root to update

 """